YueqingSheng/nestjs_a_json_to_all/README.md

 # nestjs_a_json_to_all

-## Put beg.py into your nestjs project folder
+Put beg.py into your nestjs project folder
 ## Run
 ipython beg.py your_entity_name your_entity.json
+## Json

-your_entity.json contains the structure of your entity, it looks exactly same as the json you sent to server or responsed For example: {"name": "hi", "age": 1} , this json will convert to a entity file like this: export class Test {
+your_entity.json contains the structure of your entity, it looks exactly same as the json you sent to server or responsed.

+For example:
+test.json
+{"name": "hi", "age": 1}
+This json will convert to a entity file like this: test.entity.ts export class Test {
         @PrimaryGeneratedColumn()
         @ApiModelProperty()